Lakshminarayananc/agile-web-development-report/report.md

 * **Specific times will be set aside for customer interaction.**

-### Proposal for another course: Working as an agile customer, 1 cp.
+### Proposal for another course: Working as a customer in an agile software project, 1 cp.

 The project customers wished for more guidance in preparing, monitoring and steering the project.
 This is a reasonable request, and we therefore propose a creation of another course.
 The students of this course would work as customers on the Agile Web Development course.
-The name of the course would be "Working as an agile customer" and its size one credit point.
+The name of the course would be "Working as a customer in an agile software project" and its size one credit point.

 The course would consist of lectures, a workshop, and the project work.
 We would prepare The workshop would